 Finally, Dr. McLevey co-runs (and loves to talk about) a program called Science Outside the Lab North.
 It’s an intensive course in Science Policy offered twice a year in Ottawa and Montreal.

-Outside the office, John is passionate about photography, hiking, podcasts, coffee, cats, and craft cocktails.
+Outside the office, John is passionate about photography, hiking, squash, basketball, podcasts, cooking, coffee, and cats.

 Visit John McLevey's KI web page.